 Computational support may contribute to each of these strategies by mobilizing a new set of systems, algorithms, and tools to understand and combat substance use disorders.
 These technologies may provide scalable and accessible complementary approaches to traditional methods and services.

-The goals of this workshop are to:
+The goals of this workshop was to:

-- Create a cohort of junior investigators and established mentors who use relevant methods, leverage relevant technologies, or work with relevant communities to SUD challenges
+- Create a cohort of junior investigators and established mentors who use relevant methods, leverage relevant technologies, or work with relevant communities to address SUD challenges

 - Foster the creation of interdisciplinary research working groups, including investigators using computing, design, policy, and clinical research approaches